saptarshibasu/azure-study/README.md

 * Azure storage service is designed to embrace a strong consistency model which guarantees that when the Storage service commits a data insert or update operation all further accesses to that data will see the latest update
 * The Azure storage service uses snapshot isolation to allow read operations to happen concurrently with write operations within a single partition.
 Snapshot isolation guarantees that all reads see a consistent snapshot of the data even while updates are occurring – essentially by returning the last committed values while an update transaction is being processed
 * You can opt to use either optimistic or pessimistic concurrency models to manage access to blobs and containers in the Blob service.
 If you do not explicitly specify a strategy last writes wins is the default
-* **Optimistic concurrency** for blobs
-  * Retrieve a blob from the storage service, the response includes an HTTP ETag Header value that identifies the current version of the object in the storage service
-  * When you update the blob, include the ETag value you received in step 1 in the If-Match conditional header of the request you send to the service.
-  * The service compares the ETag value in the request with the current ETag value of the blob
-  * If the current ETag value of the blob is a different version than the ETag in the If-Match conditional header in the request, the service returns a 412 error to the client.
-This indicates to the client that another process has updated the blob since the client retrieved it
-  * If the current ETag value of the blob is the same version as the ETag in the If-Match conditional header in the request, the service performs the requested operation and updates the current ETag value of the blob to show that it has created a new version
-* **Pessimistic concurrency** for blobs
-  * To lock a blob for exclusive use, you can acquire a lease on it
-  * When you acquire a lease, you specify for how long you need the lease: this can be for between 15 to 60 seconds or infinite, which amounts to an exclusive lock
-  * You can renew a finite lease to extend it, and you can release any lease when you are finished with it
-  * The Blob service automatically releases finite leases when they expire.
-  * Leases enable different synchronization strategies to be supported, including exclusive write / shared read, exclusive write / exclusive read and shared write / exclusive read.
-Where a lease exists the storage service enforces exclusive writes (put, set and delete operations) however ensuring exclusivity for read operations requires the developer to ensure that all client applications use a lease ID and that only one client at a time has a valid lease ID
-  * Read operations that do not include a lease ID result in shared reads.
 * Object replication asynchronously copies block blobs between a source storage account and a destination account
 * Prerequisite of object replication
   * Change Feed enabled on source account